-The options only appear if the searched keyword is a tracked keyword in the last accessed campaign in SEOmonitor (and you need to be logged in).
+Ensure that you are logged in to your SEOmonitor account (not in incognito mode), and an API token is generated on your Profile page.
+The options only appear if the searched keyword is a tracked keyword in the last accessed campaign in SEOmonitor.
 After the selection, the SEOmonitor SERP is loaded on the right, for you to compare them.

 To make sure you are comparing "apples to apples", the search parameters are listed on both sides.
-When the left side (user’s SERP) has search parameters different from the crawler’s search, they are highlighted in red; by clicking, they’ll be matched with the ones that the crawler is using (including the location).
+When the left side (user’s SERP) has different search parameters from the crawler’s search, they are highlighted in red; by clicking on a parameter, it’ll be matched with the ones that the crawler is using (including the location).

-There is a scroll lock that would help you scroll both sides together.
+There is a scroll lock that helps you scroll both sides at the same time.